MarcusBBB/saboteurs/README.md

 ## Features

-List of features ready and TODOs for future development

-- Awesome feature 1
-- Awesome feature 2
-- Awesome feature 3

 To-do list:

-- check out the current breakpoints
-- add smaller images so it'll load faster in a smaller screensize
-- the title background and title should expand.
 - the navbar should adjust to smaller sizes
-- add picture of me
+- the text overflows in deel acties
-- let pictures be in one line and use the full screensize
+- the pictures don't connect in small size
+- on my telefoon it takes the screensize of 980 but smaller would be better.

 ## Status

-Project is: _in progress_, _finished_, _no longer continue_ and why?

-## Inspiration

-Add here credits.
-Project inspired by..., based on...
+Project is: in progress

 ## Contact

-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [Marcus](marcusbrandes.me) - feel free to contact me!